How the Latest DOJ Takedown Illustrates the Need for Strong Ambulance Fraud Defense

 Takeaway: Ambulance fraud is emerging as one of the chief law enforcement concerns for federal fraud investigators.
 This is not only at the DOJ generally but also specifically in the Medicare Fraud Strike Force offices.
 Those offices combine the resources of multiple federal agencies including the CMS, DEA, FBI, state departments, and more.

 There are numerous other cases just like this one including many from just the last few years alone.
 And while they are especially common in the nine Strike Force cities, they can and do transpire throughout the entire United States.

 As ambulance fraud defense attorneys, we are alarmed by the government’s fixation on “medical necessity” a standard that is difficult to determine in emergency scenarios but easy to second-guess after the fact.

 Our office is prepared to vigorously defend ambulance care providers against any allegations of fraud, illegal kickbacks, false claims, or other accusations.

-Contact Oberheiden, P.C. for Experienced Legal Defense & Advice
+Contact The Criminal Defense Firm for Experienced Legal Defense & Advice

 If you or your company is under investigation for false claims or any other type of health care fraud, please take urgent action to protect your legal interests.
-Contact an experienced ambulance fraud defense attorney at Oberheiden P.C. for a free consultation today at 866-603-4540.
+Contact an experienced ambulance fraud defense attorney at The Criminal Defense Firm for a free consultation today at 866-603-4540.

 Dallas & National Reach Fraud Defense Lawyer for health care professionals and business owners (primary office in Dallas, TX).

 This information has been prepared for informational purposes only and does not constitute legal advice.
 This information may constitute attorney advertising in some jurisdictions.
 Reading of this information does not create an attorney-client relationship.
 Prior results cannot guarantee a similar future outcome in your case.
-Oberheiden, P.C. is a Texas professional corporation with headquarters in Dallas.
-Mr. Oberheiden limits his practice to federal law.
+The Criminal Defense Firm is a Texas professional corporation with headquarters in Dallas.